wushouhe/cosmos-sdk/docs/spec/staking/definitions and examples.md

 hour).
 The annual target of between 7% and 20%.
 The long-term target ratio of bonded tokens to unbonded tokens is 67%.

-The target annual inflation rate is recalculated for each previsions cycle.
+The target annual inflation rate is recalculated for each provisions cycle.
 The inflation is also subject to a rate change (positive or negative) depending on the distance from the desired ratio (67%).
 The maximum rate change possible is defined to be 13% per year, however the annual inflation is capped as between